subdavis/selfhosted/README.md

 * Clone this repo in `/etc/systemd/system` on your newly provisioned server.
 * For any overrides, like `torrent.service.d`, copy the template to a new `override.conf` file with the correct values.
+* create `profile.env` from template: `cp /etc/systemd/system/profile.env.example /etc/systemd/system/profile.env`
-* Create a symlink: `ln -s /etc/systemd/system/profile.env /etc/profile.env`, and edit `profile.env` for your needs.
+* edit `profile.env` for your needs
 * If you're using Lambda Dynamic DNS, go complete that section below!
 * Reload systemd: `systemctl daemon-reload`.
 This must be run ANY TIME any of your `.service` or `.conf` files change.
 * Enable all the services and timers: `systemctl enable <name>.<service|timer>`